Sanford Harmony – Social Emotional Learning

-Students need knowledge and critical thinking skills, but it is the “soft skills”—like empathy and inclusion—that allow them to create meaning out of life experiences.
+Students need knowledge and critical thinking skills, but it is the “soft skills”—like empathy and inclusion—that allow them to create meaning out of daily experiences.

-The Stanford Harmony Program at Woodcrest School encourage every child to interact with all peers.
+The Sanford Harmony program at Woodcrest School encourages every child to interact with all peers.
 Students have opportunities on a daily basis to work together as a community: sharing with each other, discussing how they are treating each other, problem-solving and celebrating successes as a group.
 Woodcrest accomplishes this process by daily buddy up where students are paired together to interact for quick, collaborative activities.
-During daily Meet Up activities, Woodcrest students discuss the highs and lows of the day in relation to a set of student-designed harmony goals.